 If someone is having an asthma attack, follow the 'ASTHMA' acronym

 If the person has severe asthma or is frightened, call an ambulance on 111.

 Sit the person upright and stay with them.
 Reassure them calmly.

-If the person is not improving after 6 minutes, call an ambulance on 111.
-Continue to use the reliever inhaler at the rate of 6 doses every 6 minutes until help arrives.
+If the person is not improving, call an ambulance immediately on 111.
+Continue to use the reliever inhaler every few minutes until help arrives.

-If the person is improving after 6 minutes, keep monitoring them.
+If the person is improving, keep monitoring them.
 If necessary, repeat doses of the reliever inhaler.

 When the person is free of wheeze, cough or breathlessness, they can return to quiet activity.

 If symptoms recur, repeat treatment and rest.
 It is important to always see a doctor after an asthma attack.

 The following links has more information about asthma first aid.